towolf/towolf.github.com/docs/PsychPriority/Priority.markdown

 title: Priority
 categories:
   - PsychPriority
+encoding: UTF-8
 ---

 oldPriority=[Priority](/docs/Priority)\(\[newPriority\]\)

-Query and optionally set the execution priority of your script to 'newPriority' and switch from non\-realtime to realtime scheduling \(for 'newPriority' values greater than zero\).
+Query and optionally set the execution priority of your script to 'newPriority' and switch from non-realtime to realtime scheduling \(for 'newPriority' values greater than zero\).

 Higher priority levels will reduce the chance of other running